canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### The problem

-Once we've selected a place, we need to get and display the forecast data for the selected place.
+Once we’ve selected a place, we need to get and display the forecast data for the selected place.

 ### Things to know